Kntnt/kntnt-opcache-purge-on-update/README.md

-# Kntnt's opcache resetter on update
+# Kntnt's reset opcache on update plugin

-WordPress mu-plugin that reset opcache on update.
+WordPress mu-plugin that resets opcache on plugin installation or update.

 ## Description